HathorNetwork/rfcs/projects/feature-activation/0005-feature-activation-for-transactions.md

 A drawback is that feature states for transactions will always have a two-week delay when compared to feature states for blocks, making the transaction process a bit longer.
 The tradeoff is worth it as this makes for a very simple implementation that naturally doesn't need to account for reorgs.

 Special care should be taken when designing new features that will affect both blocks and transactions together, as the feature may become `ACTIVE` for blocks before it does for transactions.
 It's not clear at this point if this will ever be a possibility for a new feature and whether it would be a problem.
 For the foreseen use cases (Merkle Path length, SIGHASH, and Nano Contracts) this is not an issue.

+### Relaying transaction from the past

+Currently, it is possible to relay new transactions with any timestamp in the past.
+This means that even after a feature becomes active, enabling new rules, it's possible to create a new transaction that is inactive, that is, still uses the old rules.
+The restriction is that the new transaction must only spend and confirm older transactions, so they will also be inactive.
+Therefore, the Feature Activation requirements are respected (the new inactive transaction will not be topologically after an active transaction).

+For the known use cases, this is not an issue.
+The only impact is in Burying of Feature Activations, which is described in the original RFC for blocks.
+Considering this, code performing the conditional branching on feature activation for transactions must not be removed, contrary to what was previously described.
+This will be updated in the original RFC.

+Moreover, when Sync-v2 is completed, we may impose rules on the validity of transactions with past timestamps.
+After that is done, we can update this so it's impossible to relay new transactions using old rules.

 # Rationale and alternatives
 [Rationale and alternatives]: #rationale-and-alternatives